dougeby/IntuneDocs/intune/device-enrollment.md

 |**Android for Work**| No | Yes | No| [More information](./android-enroll.md#enable-enrollment-of-android-for-work-devices) |

-## BYOD
+## Bring your own device (BYOD)
-"Bring your own device" users install and run the Company Portal app to enroll their devices.
+Personal phones, tables, or PCs.
+Users install and run the Company Portal app to enroll BYODs.
 This program lets users access company resources like email.

-## Corporate-owned devices
+## Corporate-owned device (COD)
-The following are corporate-owned devices (COD) enrollment scenarios. iOS devices can be enrolled directly through the tools that are provided by Apple.
-All device types can be enrolled by an admin or manager using the device enrollment manager.
-Devices with an IMEI number can also be identified and tagged as company-owned to enable COD scenarios.
+Phones, tablets, or PCs owned by the organization and distributed to the workforce.
+COD enrollment supports scenarios like automatic enrollment, shared devices, or pre-authorized enrollment requirements.
+A common way to enroll CODs is for an administrator or manager to use the device enrollment manager (DEM). iOS devices can be enrolled directly through the Device Enrollment Program (DEP) tools that are provided by Apple.
+Devices with an IMEI number can also be identified and tagged as company-owned.

-### DEM
+### Device enrollment manager (DEM)
-Device enrollment manager (DEM) is a special user account that's used to enroll and manage multiple corporate-owned devices.
+DEM is a special user account that's used to enroll and manage multiple corporate-owned devices.
 Managers can install the Company Portal and enroll many user-less devices.
 Learn more about [DEM](./device-enrollment-manager-enroll.md).

-### DEP
+### Apple Device Enrollment Program (DEP)
-Apple Device Enrollment Program (DEP) management lets you create and deploy policy “over the air” to iOS devices that are purchased and managed with DEP.
+DEP management lets you create and deploy policy “over the air” to iOS devices that are purchased and managed with DEP.
 The device is enrolled when users turn on the device for the first time and run iOS Setup Assistant.
 This method supports iOS supervised mode, which enables a device to be configured with specific functionality.

 Learn more about iOS DEP enrollment: